 Options include a private home, the backyard, public parks and gardens, national parks and wildlife reserves, churches and private chapels, wineries, in hot air balloons or on a boat out to sea.
-Your wedding can be held anywhere in Australia providing it has the space for the bride and groom, the celebrant, and two adult witnesses.
+Your wedding can be held anywhere in Australia providing it has the space for the two people getting married, the celebrant, and two adult witnesses.

 What readings would you like?

 Poetry can say things that we find hard to express.

 - Do you have any favorite poems or readings that speak to you, or which you have heard and liked?